SuperVK/Huetify/readme.md

 # Huetify

-A small app that combines the spotify api with philips hue lights, created in React and Electron
+Huetify is a small app that combines the spotify api with philips hue lights, created in React and Electron

 ## Download:
 https://supervk.xyz/huetify